Stein's method for Fr\'echet approximation: a regularly varying functions approach: Introduction

 The Fr\'echet domain of attraction is completely determined by the variation of $F$ at infinity: $F \in \mathrm{DA}(\alpha)$ if and only if $F(x)<1$ for all $x \in \mathbb{R}$ and

 in this case we say $1-F$ is regularly varying at infinity with index $-\alpha$, and write $1-F \in \mathrm{RV}_{-\alpha}$.
-Furthermore one can take $a_n \sim F^{\leftarrow}(1-1/n)$ (here $F^{\leftarrow}$ is the generalized inverse, a.k.a.\ quantile function of $F$) and $b_n=0$.
+Furthermore one can take $b_n=0$ and $a_n \sim F^{\leftarrow}(1-1/n)$ (here $F^{\leftarrow}$ is the generalized inverse, a.k.a.\ quantile function of $F$).
 See Appendix~\ref{sec:regul-vary-funct} for definitions and references as well as an overview of the Karamata theory which underpins these developments.

-The dependence on the sample size in the approximation in \eqref{eq:2} has also been studied in the literature.
-Rates of convergence in the Kolmogorov distance -- denoted $\mathrm{Kol}(F_n, \Phi_{\alpha})$ (see below for a definition) -- and in the total variation distance -- denoted $\mathrm{TV}(F_n, \Phi_{\alpha})$ -- are relatively easy to obtain, e.g.\ from \cite{smith1982uniform} or \cite[Section 2.4]{resnick2008extreme}.
-In addition, more refined results involving second-order variation conditions are available in \cite{Resnick1996, resnick2008extreme, Cheng2001}, which not only provide convergence rates but also identify the limiting constants via certain non-trivial functionals depending on the underlying distribution $F \in \mathrm{DA}(\alpha)$.
-However, these results can be technically demanding to apply (in a forthcoming work \cite{benmou25}, we will revisit this approach, see Table~\ref{tab:rest} for illustrative examples).
+The dependence on the sample size in the approximation in \eqref{eq:2} has been studied in the literature.
+Rates of convergence in the Kolmogorov distance -- denoted $\mathrm{Kol}(F_n, \Phi_{\alpha})$ -- and in the total variation distance -- denoted $\mathrm{TV}(F_n, \Phi_{\alpha})$ -- can be obtained, e.g.\ from \cite{smith1982uniform} or \cite[Section 2.4]{resnick2008extreme}.
+In addition, more refined results involving so-called second-order variation conditions (see Remark \ref{rem:second-order} for a definition) are available in \cite{Resnick1996, resnick2008extreme, Cheng2001}, which not only provide convergence rates but also identify the limiting constants via certain non-trivial functionals depending on the underlying distribution $F \in \mathrm{DA}(\alpha)$.
+Second-order variation also appears in recent Wasserstein and coupling approaches to extreme-value approximation; see, for instance, \cite{BobbiaDombryVarron2021}.
+However, these results can be technically demanding to apply in explicit examples.
+Table~\ref{tab:rest} gives a few illustrative benchmark cases; a more systematic treatment will appear in \cite{benmou25}.